-The Excel MID function is used to extract text from mid of a string.
-Basically n number of characters from a given index in string.
+The Excel MID function is used to extract text from the middle of the string.
+Basically n number of characters from a given index in the string.

 MID Function Example

 If you know from which position how many characters are needed to extract simply use the MID function.

 The below formula will extract city code 110094.

 Here text is “AVD110094Delhi”.

 Start_num is 4 since city code starts from 4th position.